 I didn’t want to rent an apartment there so I figured the best way to get to know San Pancho is to look for a hostel job.
 After all, this is what I did when I was a young backpacker.

-Living in hostels weren’t difficult for me.
+Living in hostels wasn’t difficult for me.
 I could easily get a house to live in but I wasn’t committed to something long-term.
 I just wanted to see and take it from there.

 I contacted this hostel and asked if they were looking for volunteers.
 I remember how the pictures of the beach in San Pancho were so appealing to me.